-Both double award GCSEs are assessed via four examinations at the end of year 11.
-The exciting GCSE (9-1) Twenty First Century Science Suite will enable students to understand how science works in everyday life.
+From Sept 2016 the exciting new GCSE (9-1) Twenty First Century Science Suite will enable students to understand how science works in everyday life.

 The course provides opportunities to link science to real life and develops understanding of scientific concepts, by enhancing students’ ability to plan and carry out practical investigations and their understanding of the role of experimental work.